Duke Payday Loans logo

 • Stated willingness to work with applicants declined by other lenders

-• Claims of no hidden fees from the lender
+• Claims of no fees to verify from the lender

 • Multiple loan products including auto, motorcycle, and boat financing